fonnesbeck/Bios6301/slides/lecture1_git.md

 Merging Work on Separate Branches
 =================================

+Git allows individuals to work separately, but then be able to merge their work with either the work of others or their own previous work in a logical, streamlined fashion.

     !bash
     git checkout master
+    # Do some stuff
     git commit -a -m "Updated documentation"
     git push

     git checkout new_feature
+    # Do some other stuff
     git commit -a -m "Added a new function" git push origin master